A Mean Field Game of Optimal Portfolio Liquidation: Introduction and overview

 \subsection{Single player models of optimal portfolio liquidation}

 Single-player portfolio liquidation models have been extensively analyzed in recent years.
 Their main characteristic is a singularity at the terminal time of the Hamilton-Jacobi-Bellmann equation.
-In such models the controlled state sequence typically follows a dynamic of the form
+The majority of the optimal liquidation literature assumes that only absolutely continuous trading strategies are allowed; see e.g. \cite{AJK-2014,GHS-2013} and references therein.
+In such models the controlled state sequence follows a dynamics of the form

-where $x \in \mathbb{R}$ is the initial portfolio, and $\xi$ is the trading rate.
+where $x > 0$ is the initial portfolio that a trader needs to unwind, and $\xi$ is the trading rate.
 The set of admissible controls is confined to those processes $\xi$ that satisfy almost surely the liquidation constraint